nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useVisible.md

 # useVisible
 Hook to know if an element is visible and optionally the visible area ration of the element.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/events/useVisible)

 ## Usage